ANT1OFF/Terraform-GCP-GKE-infrastructure/README.md

 # Terraform templates for automatic deployment of applications to Google Cloud Platforms' Kubernetes engine

-This repository is part of a bachelor thesis done by four students from NTNU Gjøvik.
-As the title states, the problem at hand is to automate deployment of complex applications to GCPs' Kubernetes Engine.
+This repository is part of a bachelor thesis done by four students at NTNU Gjøvik.
+As the title states, the repo aims to automate deployment of complex applications to GCPs' Kubernetes Engine.

-Currently this repo is for testing purposes only as we try to figure out which technologies to use for solving our thesis' main issue.
+Currently this repo is for testing purposes only as we explore technologies to use for solving the thesis' main issue.
 In this repo we try to deploy using Hashicorps' Terraform.

 ## Prerequisites

 - A Google Cloud Platform project with suitable a suitable funding solution.

 - A GCS bucket to remotely store the Terraform state.
+Change the name of the bucket in **backend.tf** and **terraform.tfvars** in **terraform/scripts/** to the name of your bucket.

 - Service account with the following roles (may be reduced at a later date):
     - Kubernetes Engine Admin